Habiba123-stack/SwinIFS/README.md

 You may also test on any custom LR image folder.

 ## 📊 Evaluation Metrics
-SwinFSR uses standard metrics in the face SR literature:**
+SwinIFS uses standard metrics in the face SR literature:**

 - **PSNR (Y-channel)**